Dylan-Ven/Email/README.md

-Put email folder in htdocs
+Put email folder in htdocs,
-run xampp/mamp
+run xampp/mamp,
+go to your localhost